foogod/modgrammar/doc/tutorial.rst

    >>> list(result)
    [MyGrammar<'Hello', ',', 'my name is Inigo Montoya', '!'>, MyGrammar<'Hello', ',', 'my name is Fezzik', '!'>]

-Note that :meth:`~modgrammar.GrammarParser.parse_lines` is a generator method, which means it will only actually perform the parsing as each item is needed, so you can stop early if you've already gotten what you needed without incurring the extra overhead of parsing everything that might come later (It basically functions by calling :meth:`~modgrammar.GrammarParser.parse_string` as many times as necessary for each line in the input).
+Note that :meth:`~modgrammar.GrammarParser.parse_lines` is a generator method, which means it will only actually perform the parsing as each item is needed, so you can stop early if you've already gotten what you needed without incurring the extra overhead of parsing everything that might come later (It basically functions by calling :meth:`~modgrammar.GrammarParser.parse_text` as many times as necessary for each line in the input).
 Note that although the method is called "parse_lines", the input does not necessarily need to be broken up on line boundaries.
 Also note that you must still include newline sequences at the end of your lines (if they're important), the routine will not add them for you.

 Likewise, if you want to parse input from a file, there is a convenient :meth:`~modgrammar.GrammarParser.parse_file` method::